Climate protection projects

 Unique projects thanks to your support

-The additionality of climate protection projects is crucial - without the revenue from certificates, they would be unthinkable.
+The additionality of carbon offset projects is crucial - without the revenue from certificates, they would be unthinkable.

 EU compensation and the double counting problem